melaniedavila/cellranger-aws-pipeline/README.md

 # Cellranger AWS Pipeline

   This repo is working towards deploying the 10X cellranger pipeline on AWS.
 In a separate repo, [dockerized-cellranger](https://github.com/ismms-himc/dockerized_cellranger), we ran `cellranger mkfastq` and `cellranger count` in a docker container using the `tiny-bcl` example dataset (the image ran successfully on linux but not on mac).
 However, the reference transcriptome (e.g. GRCh38) was included in the docker iamge, which made the image ~18GB and this is too large to run on AWS batch.
 We are working on a docker image that uses `boto` to copy the reference from S3 to a 1TB mounted volume (see `docker_scratch` below).

-We can get two jobs with 5GB of memory each to run successfully (e.g. copy 16GB reference from S3 to docker_scratch, they are currently writing to the same destination but this multitenancy issue can be taken care of by passing in arguments to the jobs).
-We're testing running jobs with higher memory requirements.
+  Currently, we can get several jobs to run and share the same `docker_scratch` directory and have access to up to 64GB of memory.
+Next, we are working on getting jobs to run `cellranger mkfastq` and `cellranger count`.

   ### To Do
   * get jobs to write to different directories within the 1TB `docker_scratch` directory
-  * test running jobs with higher memory requirements, we need ~30-60GB
   * set up python script to actually run the cellranger commands
-  * save outputs back to S3 bucket
+  * save cellranger outputs back to S3 bucket
   * step-1: download primary bcl data and reference transcriptome
-  * step-2: single job that runs mkfastq on primary bcl data
+  * step-2: single job that runs `cellranger mkfastq` on tiny-bcl data
-  * step-3: single job that runs count on fastqs
+  * step-3: single job that runs `cellranger count` on tiny-bcl fastqs
+  * ~~test running jobs with higher memory requirements, we need ~30-60GB~~

 The steps required to submit jobs to AWS batch are discussed below.